MatthijsKamstra/haxejs/haxejs/index.md

 ## Include Regular JavaScript

 You do not need to change everything from JavaScript to **Haxe JS**: they can work together.
-You can reference JavaScript untyped, or have extern classes to provide code completion for JavaScript written outside of **Haxe JS**.
+You can reference JavaScript `untyped`, or have `extern` classes to provide code completion for JavaScript written outside of **Haxe JS**.

 ## Free and Open Source